Skip to content

 sanctum-cli

-Pencil sketch of a single terminal cursor blinking inside an open sanctum gate, twelve small command spokes arrayed around it, one teal halo at the cursor, against a dark void
+Pencil sketch of a single terminal cursor blinking inside an open sanctum gate, a ring of small command spokes arrayed around it, one teal halo at the cursor, against a dark void

 sanctum is to a Sanctum host what kubectl is to a Kubernetes cluster: one terminal binary that turns a heterogeneous control plane and a pile of bespoke shell scripts into a single composable CLI.